Quick Take

 How long do these animals live?
 In the wild, the average individual makes it to 18.
 In captivity, sables’ lifespans are about 22 years.

 Pine martens and sables can and do interbreed in the wild.
 Their offspring are called “kidus.”
-Smaller than full sables, the hybrids also have coarser hair, and almost all are sterile.
+Smaller than full sables, the hybrids also have coarser hair and are almost all sterile.
 However, there is one known instance of a female kidu successfully mating with a pine marten.

 Population